thierryc/Sketch-Find-And-Replace/README.md

 [Folow me on twitter](https://twitter.com/@Autre_planete) to be posted.

-For Sketch before 52 use the V1.
+For Sketch 52 and previous use the V1.

 ## How to